streamnative/oxia/docs/Scalable Metadata Service.md

 Followers are meant to be very close the leader, tailing the leader WAL and applying all the changes, up to the LastAddConfirmed (same concept as in BookKeeper), which represents the latest entry that we know for sure that it was fully committed.

-This allow the followers, when it is required,  to be promoted to leader in very short amount of time.
+This allows the followers, when required, to be promoted to leader in a very short amount of time.

 A follower connects to the leader and opens up a 2 ways stream: